Father of murdered student hails ‘huge step forward’ in investigation

 Mr Magnussen told PA news agency: “Fourteen years on this latest step … came as a huge surprise last week.
 I’m absolutely convinced that this is a huge step forward in trying to achieve justice in this case.”

-The family met police officers on Monday, and while investigators were not able to reveal the identity of the suspect, Mr Magnussen said he is “impressed” with the way they are handling the case.
+The family met police officers and Foreign Office officials on Monday, and while investigators were not able to reveal the identity of the suspect, Mr Magnussen said he is “impressed” with the way they are handling the case.

 He has also had encouraging conversations with the authorities in Yemen, where it is hoped that the shifting political situation could mean Abdulhak has less protection.